 Last year I had returned an 800 fill Eddie Bauer Karakoram -20° F. bad for having a non-functional and poorly placed draft collar.
 EB still had not changed it.
 "Designed by mountain guides" my butt!

 This LL Bean bag is sized long for storing things like boot liners, battery operated items and (well sealed) water bottles.
 This is good thinking.
 The bag's interior and exterior is very tightly woven nylon but it is not ripstop nylon.
 No big deal.
 My Western Mountaineering Megalite 3 season bag has ripstop nylon and it still ripped a little.
 The exterior is DWR treated but I'll re-treat it with Revivex spray.

-One of the best features of this bag is the excellent draft collar with draw cords and the well fitting hood, also with two draw cords.
+One of the best features of this bag is the excellent draft collar with elastic draw cords for comfort and the well fitting hood which also with two draw cords of its own.
 Both sets of cords have spring loaded cord locks and the cord ends are captured in little grosgrain loops.
 Very tidy.